 Use a Mouthwash

 Brushing your teeth and following these steps is great.
 However, brushing alone does not remove all the bacteria that’s in your mouth.
 Using a good mouthwash like Listerine removes an additional 97% of germs that lingers in your mouth after brushing your teeth.
-And this effects your breath too, it keeps your mouth fresh for longer which keeps your breath fresh for longer!
+And this affects your breath too, it keeps your mouth fresh for longer which keeps your breath fresh for longer!

-With these quick tips anyone can learn how to kill bad breath.
-The trick is to practise what you read, because that is where the trouble is!
+With these quick tips, anyone can learn how to kill bad breath.
+The trick is to practise what you read because that is where the trouble is!
 We all know lots of things but actually carrying them out can sometimes be a challenge.
-At least for me it is!
+At least for me, it is!
 Let me know how you get on in your fight against bad breath, or if you have any good tips that I have missed make sure to leave a comment below:) Looking forward to hearing from ya’l…